mahfuz225bd/trycode/README.md

 # TryCode

-This is a unofficial desktop version of w3school trycode editor developed for practicing html coding.
-I have plan for adding more features like file system or others with other programming facilities.
+This alternative of W3Schools' Tryit editor is a desktop application that is developed for practicing HTML coding.
+I have a plan for adding more features, like a file system or others with other programming facilities.

 Firstly, install all dependencies with: